jembi/dhis2-tracker-populator/README.md

 Populate [DHIS2 Tracker](https://www.dhis2.org/individual-data-records) with individual data records read from a number of CSV files.

 ### Install
+This is a node.js application.
+Refer to http://nodejs.org/ for instructions on how install nodejs and NPM for your operating system.

 Install the package globally using NPM.